planetfederal/qgis-suite-plugin/doc/source/actions/geoserver.rst

    * - Action
      - Description
-   * - Delete
-     - Removes the cached layer.
    * - Edit
      - Allows to change the properties of the GeoWebCache layer, by opening the same dialog used to define them when creating the layer.
    * - Seed